Quasi-Periodic Eruptions as a Probe of Accretion Disk in Tidal Disruption Events: Discussions

+In the second equality we use the radial scaling of $\dot{M}_{\rm w}$.
+The ejecta energy and diffusion timescale (or equivalently the QPE duration) are estimated from Eqs.~\eqref{eq:ejecta_energy} and \eqref{eq:duration}:

+where we neglect the inclination-angle dependence, and obtain the surface density by using $\dot{M}\sim\dot{M}_{\rm w}(R)\sim 2\pi R v_r\Sigma$.
+The radial velocity is roughly given by $v_r\sim\alpha v_{\rm K}$ in the thick disk.
+For an isotropic disk wind, the fraction of the wind material interacting with the QPE ejecta may be estimated from the ratio of solid angles subtended by the wind and ejecta: $\sim(v_{\rm K}t_{\rm QPE}/R)^2$.
+Therefore, the wind energy available to push the ejecta during a single QPE emission episode is

+When the wind mass-loss rate slightly exceeds the Eddington rate, $\dot{M}_{\rm w}(R)\gtrsim4\,\dot{M}_{\rm Edd}$, the QPE ejecta can no longer expand freely, and the QPE emission should be suppressed.

-We remark that currently no QPE-like emissions have been detected in X-ray follow-ups of optical TDEs within one year after the optical peak, although the sensitivities of current X-ray observatories are sufficient to them (see Fig.~\ref{fig:QPE_SED}).
-This may be natural because the duty cycle of the slim-disk QPE, $\sim 10^{-3}$ is much smaller than that of the standard disk $\sim 10^{-1}$, making the detection of the QPE signal challenging.
+In summary, we find that roughly $30 \, \%$ of TDEs which are accompanied by late-time (normal) QPEs can also show early-time QPEs through a tenuous funnel region.
+However, the QPEs with durations longer than the expansion timescale would emerge only around the end of the super-Eddington phase.
+Currently no QPE-like emissions have been detected in X-ray follow-ups of optical TDEs within one year after the optical peak, although the sensitivities of current X-ray observatories are sufficient to them (see Fig.~\ref{fig:QPE_SED}).
+This may be natural because the duty cycle of the slim-disk QPE, $\sim 10^{-2}$ is much smaller than that of the standard disk $\sim 10^{-1}$, which could be even smaller when a powerful disk wind presents, making the detection of the QPE signal challenging.
 Actually typical observation time of X-ray follow-ups is $\sim 10^{3-4} \, {\rm s}$ \citep[e.g.,][]{Holoien+2016,Gezari+2017}, not entirely covering the recurrence timescale.
 In addition, even if a follow-up observation happened to coincide with single QPE burst, the signal could still be obscured by a super-Eddington wind as discussed above.
 To facilitate the discovery of high-temperature QPEs, longer-duration X-ray monitoring of a larger sample of TDEs is necessary.
+A non-detection in such an intensive follow-up campaign would constrain the funnel opening angle, the duty cycle, and ultimately the EMRI+disk model.